aws/sagemaker-xgboost-container/README.rst

 The "base" Dockerfile encompass the installation of the framework and all of the dependencies needed.

-Tagging scheme is based on <XGBoost-version>-cpu-py3. (e.g. 0.20.0-cpu-py3)
+Tagging scheme is based on <SageMaker-XGBoost-version>-cpu-py3 (e.g. 0.90-1-cpu-py3), where
+ <SageMaker-XGBoost-version> is comprised of <XGBoost-version>-<SageMaker-version>.

 All "final" Dockerfiles build images using base images that use the tagging scheme above.